Highlights

 Detailed Itinerary

-Day 1: Arrive in Antigua - Explore
+Day 1: Arrive in Antigua, Explore

-In the afternoon, a traditional cooking class awaits you.
-You'll immerse yourself in the rich culture of Guatemala and learn how to prepare a local meal.
-Guatemalan cuisine is a curious mixture of colonial Spanish and Indigenous Mayan flavors.
-Native Guatemalan chefs from the local region of Sacatepequez will lead the class, teaching you to create a main dish, prepare Guatemalan tortillas, and craft a traditional dessert.
+In the afternoon, you'll Immerse yourself in the rich culture of Guatemala through its smells and flavors as you take part in a local cooking class.
+This cuisine is unique in that it's a potent mix of colonial Spanish and Indigenous Maya flavors.
+Native Guatemalan chefs from the surrounding region of Sacatepequez will lead the class, teaching you how to cook a main dish, make authentic Guatemalan tortillas, and prepare a traditional dessert.
+At the end of the class, you'll sit down and enjoy the meal with your chefs.

 Chat with a local specialist who can help organize your trip.

-Day 3: Conquer the summit of Pacaya Volcano
+Day 3: Hike Pacaya Volcano

 - Est. hiking time: 3-4 hours